poliSimoneScalora/ezelectronics/API.md

         return ret
     }
   ```
-- using middlewares directly when calling the routes in the `routers` module (preferred option for simplicity)
+- using middleware directly when calling the routes in the `routers` module (preferred option for simplicity)
   Example:
   ```javascript
   this.router.post(